 Melanie is a plasma physicist specialising in fusion energy – a clean, green, safe energy for the future.
 She did her PhD with Imperial College London, spending the majority of her time at Culham Centre for Fusion Energy, Oxfordshire, the location of the largest fusion experiment in the world, JET.

-Melanie is currently Business Development Manager for Tokamak Energy, a private company aiming to accelerate the development of fusion energy by exploiting new technologies.
+Melanie is currently Communications Consultant for Tokamak Energy, a private company aiming to accelerate the development of fusion energy by exploiting new technologies.
 Tokamak Energy is combining novel High Temperature Superconducting magnets with the more efficient Spherical Tokamak design to make more compact fusion machines.
 Smaller, cheaper machines will lead to commercial fusion faster, which is a really exciting possibility.
 Have a look at the Tokamak Energy website.